projectcalico/calico/v3.9/introduction/index.md

   <div class="col-md-6">
     <h3 style="margin-top: 5px">Best practices for network security</h3>
     <p>{{site.prodname}}’s rich network policy model makes it easy to lock down communication so the only traffic that flows is the traffic you want to flow.
 You can think of {{site.prodname}}’s security enforcement as wrapping each of your workloads with its own personal firewall that is dynamically re-configured in real time as you deploy new services or scale your application up or down.</p>
-    <p>{{site.prodname}}’s policy engine can enforce the same policy model at the host networking layer and (if using Istio & Envoy) at the service mesh layer, protecting your infrastructure from compromised workloads and protecting your workloads from compromised infrastructure.</p>
+    <p>{{site.prodname}}’s policy engine can enforce the same policy model at the host networking layer and (if using Istio & Envoy) at the service mesh layer, thus protecting infrastructure from potentially comprimised workloads (while also protecting workloads from any rogue elements in your infrastructure).</p>
   </div>
   <div class="col-md-6">
     <img class="img-responsive center-block" src="/images/intro/best-practices.png">